NCSU-Libraries/visualization_templates/powerpoint/game_lab/readme.md

-# Game Lab PowerPoint Template
+# Game Lab *PowerPoint* Template

-The Game Lab supports the scholarly study of digital games as well as a place to take a break and play for fun.
-Equipped with multiple video gaming systems and a large (20.3x5 foot) Christie® MicroTile® display, which can be used as a single panorama or divided into multiple sections.
+**Overview:** The Game Lab supports the scholarly study of digital games and is also a place to take a break and play for fun.
+It is equipped with multiple video gaming systems and a large Christie® MicroTile® display, which can be used as a single panorama or divided into multiple sections.

-The MicroTile screen is 7337W x 1720H.
+**Technical Details:** 7337W x 1720H pixels, 20.3 x 5 feet, 16 x 5 tiles, 80 total tiles

+**Template Overview**

 This template allows a user without web development expertise to present multiple full-screen videos in an interactive display.